thiagobien/ACL/workshop/03_Monolith_to_Microservices/5_Domain_Model_of_Microservice/README.md

 1. Follow the service flow through BookingService and your custom service.
 1. Click on the MySQL instance **ticketmonster** and on **View database statements**.

-## Step 2: Create Database for Microservice
+## Step 2: Create database for microservice

 1. Create the database for the microservice.
     ```
     oc new-app --name=orders-db -e MYSQL_USER=ticket -e MYSQL_PASSWORD=monster -e MYSQL_DATABASE=orders mysql:5.5
     ```

-## Step 3: Setup Database
+## Step 3: Setup database

 1. Switch to the `orders-service/` directory.